Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 **Combine your documents** with a [PDF merging tool](https://www.adobe.com/acrobat/online/merge-pdf.html).
 Landlords prefer to get a single PDF.[^42]

-Make your documents easy to read.
-Remove useless pages, and highlight the important information.[^4]
+**Make your documents easy to read.** Remove useless pages, and highlight the important information.[^4] Make it easy for landlords.

-[Censor and watermark your documents](/guides/housing-scams#censor-your-documents) before you send them.
+**[Censor and watermark your documents](/guides/housing-scams#censor-your-documents)** before you send them.
 It helps prevent identity theft.

 ## 6. Sign the lease and move in